 You are more at risk from developing the illness if you have a family history of mental health illness (particularly postpartum psychosis), already have a diagnosis of schizophrenia or bipolar disorder, developed postpartum psychosis after a previous pregnancy, or have experienced a traumatic pregnancy and birth.
 If you think you might be at risk you should seek specialist care throughout your pregnancy and be seen by a psychiatrist.

-Symptoms usually begin suddenly within the first couple of weeks after giving birth.
-They can also develop, but more rarely, several weeks after the birth too.
-The most severe symptoms can last from 2 to 12 weeks, and recovery can take from 6 months to a year, after which it may be followed by a period of depression as you come to terms with what has happened, and any difficulties bonding with your baby.
-Psychotherapy and trauma therapy can help during the period of recovery and beyond.
-With the correct treatment most women make full recovery and go on to birth subsequent children.
+Symptoms usually begin suddenly within the first couple of weeks/month after giving birth.
+The most severe symptoms can last from 2 to 12 weeks, and recovery can take from 6 months to a year, after which may be followed by a period of depression as you come to terms with what has happened, and any difficulties bonding with your baby.

 - Delusions (thoughts or beliefs that aren’t true)